gnodar01/Battleship-API/README.md

 ## Using API explorer

-You will need to launch Google Chrome from terminal with the flag `--user-data-dir=test --unsafely-treat-insecure-origin-as-secure=http://localhost:[Port Number]`
+To use [Google's API Explorer](https://developers.google.com/apis-explorer/#p/), you will need to launch Google Chrome from terminal with the flag `--user-data-dir=test --unsafely-treat-insecure-origin-as-secure=http://localhost:[Port Number]`

 For example (whilst quit from google chrome):
 ```